Arlete/Shiny_Application/README.md

   - Push the presentation to github or Rpubs

 The shiny application is available on https://arlete.shinyapps.io/Shiny_Application/.
-The presentation is available at Rpubs (), and the code file is also is this github repo.
+The presentation is available at Rpubs (http://rpubs.com/Arlete/296662), and the code file is also in this github repo.